michaeljclark/rv8/doc/src/mmio.md

 ## PLIC (Platform Level Interrupt Controller)

-The PLIC is the Platform Level Interrupt Controller which provides an interface to receive and claim external interrupts.
+The PLIC is the Platform Level Interrupt Controller which provides an interface to receive and acknowledge external interrupts.

 Example PLIC MMIO device aperture at offset `0x40002000`